nixxo/rust-lang-book-it/src/ch16-01-threads.md

   impedendo a entrambi di continuare
 - Bug che si verificano solo in determinate situazioni e sono difficili da riprodurre e risolvere in modo affidabile

-Rust attempts to mitigate the negative effects of using threads, but programming in a multithreaded context still takes careful thought and requires a code structure that is different from that in programs running in a single thread.

 Rust cerca di mitigare gli effetti negativi dell'uso dei _thread_, ma programmare in un contesto multi-_thread_ richiede comunque un'attenta